 Joe Davis joined Becket in 2017 as Legal Counsel.
 His work at Becket has included appellate litigation in both federal and state courts, including representing religious entities and governments sued because of their openness to religious expression in precedent-setting victories before the Third, Fifth, Seventh, and Eleventh Circuits.
 Joe has appeared in national media to discuss religious liberty issues, including on Fox News and numerous radio and print outlets, and his academic work on topics related to religious liberty has been published at venues including the Yale Law Journal Forum and the Notre Dame Law Review Online.

 Before joining Becket, Joe worked as a litigator at Jones Walker LLP in New Orleans, Louisiana, where he worked on a variety of matters from commercial and criminal litigation to bankruptcy.
 From 2014 to 2015, he clerked for the Honorable E. Grady Jolly of the U.S. Court of Appeals for the Fifth Circuit.

 Joe graduated summa cum laude from the University of Virginia School of Law in 2014, where he served on the Virginia Law Review and was elected to the Order of the Coif.
 While in law school, Joe studied religious liberty law with one of the top religious liberty scholars and litigators in the nation.
 He also worked as a researcher for the law school’s Supreme Court Litigation Clinic.
 Before going to law school, Joe received his B.A. in Economics with a minor in Religion, summa cum laude, from Mississippi State University.

 Joe is married to his high school sweetheart.
-When he’s not helping her corral their young son, he tends to be reading the classics, watching college football, or listening to his vinyl collection.
+When he’s not helping her corral their three young children, he tends to be reading the classics, watching college football, or listening to his vinyl collection.